-Sustainability is a central part of our asset management and the promise we make to our customers.
-To work sustainability is fully integrated into our management model and all managers in all asset classes have access to sustainability data for over 4,000 companies.
-Our strategy for sustainable investments is based on three methods: exclude, include and actively influence.
-A method does not solve everything, it requires combined efforts for lasting change.
+Sustainability is at the centre of our asset management and of the promise we make to our clients.
+Our sustainability work is fully integrated into the management model, and all managers, across all asset classes, have access to sustainability data for over 4,000 companies.

+Our sustainable investment strategy is based on three approaches: we select companies, we select companies and sectors, and we actively influence.
+No single approach solves everything; it takes a combination of efforts to create lasting change.

-Exclusion - highly comprehensive criteria
+Exclusions - highly comprehensive criteria

-It is of fundamental importance that the companies we invest in comply with international laws, standards and treaties.
-We have a comprehensive method for exclusions and our Fund Managers cannot select excluded companies when investing in equity or bonds.
-We split our exclusions up into conduct-based and product-based exclusions
+It is essential that the companies we invest in comply with international laws, standards and conventions.
+Our exclusion methodology is comprehensive, and our managers do not have the option of selecting excluded companies when investing in equities or bonds.
+We categorise our exclusions into two groups: conduct-based and product-based exclusions.

-Norm-based exclusions mean that we choose not to select companies that breach international standards and treaties; this concerns:
+Conduct-based exclusions mean that we choose not to select companies that breach international standards and treaties; this concerns:

-- Human rights, labor law and international law - · Corruption and economic crime - Serious environmental and climate damage including unsustainable palm oil - Controversial weapons (cluster munitions, anti-personnel mines, nuclear weapons, chemical and biological weapons).
+- Human rights, labour law and international law - · Corruption and economic crime - · Serious environmental and climate damage including palm oil